Cape Hatteras Secondary School: History

-An older set of buildings were built beginning in 1955, and by the mid-2000s Cape Hatteras Secondary was the oldest school structure in the school district.
+An older set of buildings was built beginning in 1955, and by the mid-2000s Cape Hatteras Secondary was the oldest school structure in the school district.
 In 1993 Hurricane Emily flooded the building.

 There was a single K-12 school, Cape Hatteras School, but it since 1997 was administratively divided into elementary and secondary divisions.

 In 2003 Hurricane Isabel tore a channel between Hatteras and the school building, and therefore for a two-month period boats were used to transport students.

 From 2005 to 2007 the district renovated portions and demolished others, spending a total of almost $30 million, far larger than the initial $5.3 million anticipated renovation.
 In 2007 it had about 350 students.

 By 2019 the school was having a new media center built.
 Hurricane Dorian damaged the campus, with older portions generally more severely impacted.
 About $400,000 damage was done to the roof.
 The roof of the media center had been affected.